The Bankrate promise

 How to apply for a parent PLUS loan

 When filling out the parent PLUS loan application, it is the parent who applies and is responsible for its repayment, not the student.
-The Department of Education is the lender.
-Yet this is not a typical federal student loan.
-For that reason, you will want to do your homework to determine if the parent PLUS loan is right for you.
+Parents can apply for this type of loan through the Department of Education.

 Here are the steps to apply for a parent PLUS loan: